Scholarship for non-EU/EEA students enrolling in a Leiden University English taught bachelor programme starting September 2017.

 |6||Pay the application fee.|

-Universiteit Leiden, EP-Nuffic, VSNU, Vereniging Hogescholen, Dutch Ministry of Education, Culture and Science.
+The Holland Scholarship is made available by: Leiden University, EP-Nuffic, VSNU, Vereniging Hogescholen and the Dutch Ministry of Education, Culture and Science.